Nolan Arenado Player Props: Cardinals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.67 team ERA ranks 25th among all league pitching staffs.
+- The Diamondbacks' 4.63 team ERA ranks 25th among all MLB pitching staffs.

-- Diamondbacks pitchers combine to give up 123 total home runs at a rate of 1.2 per game (to rank 21st in the league).
+- Diamondbacks pitchers combine to rank 19th in baseball in home runs allowed (123 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.